 In addition to proposing changes in regulations to help consumers in the future, the Fed has also been concerned about helping consumers today who are at risk of losing their homes to foreclosure.
 Consequently, on the foreclosure front, the Federal Reserve, along with the other federal financial regulators, has worked to guide federally supervised institutions as they deal with mortgage defaults and delinquencies.
 The federal regulatory agencies, along with the Conference of State Bank Supervisors, have encouraged lenders to work proactively with borrowers who may be facing delinquency or foreclosure.
 We have also encouraged servicers of securitized residential mortgages to determine what they can do to restructure failing loans and to pursue appropriate strategies for mitigating losses on such loans.

-In February the Philadelphia Fed's Community Affairs Department hosted a meeting for 180 housing counselors from the Third District and seven of the top 10 national subprime loan servicers.
+In February the Philadelphia Fed's Community Development Studies and Education Department hosted a meeting for 180 housing counselors from the Third District and seven of the top 10 national subprime loan servicers.
 The purpose was to open the lines of communication between housing counselors and mortgage loan servicers so they could find ways to modify or refinance delinquent loans to avoid having people's homes go into foreclosure.

 Finally, on the economic and financial education front, a number of Fed officials, including me, have stressed the importance of enhancing financial literacy so that consumers have more information and are able to make better decisions regarding their own financial well-being.
 In my view, the current economic environment and recent financial turmoil underscore the need for improved economic and financial literacy.
 I am not the first, nor will I be the last, to make this plea.
 But our current economic and financial situation has reinforced my sense of urgency in this regard.